 - Hot Seat Selection – The next person to become the “hot seat” is selected, so they can come prepared with questions or concerns to bring before the group.

 An alternative method that has been laid out by Chris Ducker is to distribute the focus during the meeting to each member as opposed to a hot seat.
-In order to achieve this, each member has to share the following:
+To achieve this, each member has to share the following:

 - Something that is working well for them.